amirbourvine/drawing_probability/README.md

 ### Details about the Scripts

 * sampling_script.py: This script is the base experiment setup.
-You can use:
-    plot_distribution to plot the histogram
-    plot_multiple_distributions to plot the progression of the normal curve plot_array_for_index to see the progression of stds/mus
+Full details could be found in the top of the script.

 * exp_vs_analytical.py: This script is analytical vs experiments.
 Plots the analytically calculated std values with the stds observed in the experiment.